grimpy/koditools/README.md

 > v = {"key": "m"} # remap key v to m

-## xbmcpidgin
+## kodipidgin

-Forwards message from pidgin to the notification system of XBMC
+Forwards message from pidgin to the notification system of Kodi